 Danada — Headquarters Solar Installation

 Danada Forest Preserve is one of the Forest Preserve District’s most unique properties, home to nearly 800 acres of prairies, woods, and wetlands.
 It also encompasses a half-mile, regulation horse racetrack that’s no longer in use.
-This project will make new use of the track’s infield by placing a four-row, 527,579 kWh solar installation to sustainably offset the Forest Preserve District headquarters’ energy demand.
-Not only will this new array fulfill the District’s Clean Energy, Resiliency, and Sustainability Plan’s objective to identify useable clean energy sources but will also protect the forest preserves by minimizing environmental impact while providing new sustainability education opportunities.
+This project will make new use of the track’s infield by placing a four-row, 409.5 kWh DC solar installation to sustainably offset the Forest Preserve District headquarters’ energy demand.
+This 700-panel array is estimated to generate about 531,000 kilowatt hours a year.
+This avoids approximately 457,000 kWh per year (Actual Facility Demand), which prevents an estimated 403 metric tons of carbon emissions using the energy produced by the solar panels.
+This new array will not only fulfill the District’s Clean Energy, Resiliency, and Sustainability Plan objective to identify useable clean energy sources but will also protect the forest preserves by minimizing environmental impact while providing new sustainability education opportunities.

-The District Board approved a contract with Verde Solutions, LLC in November of 2024 to design, engineer, and build the installation.
-Construction is set to begin on July 2, 2025 and will be completed in late October 2025.
+The District Board approved a contract with Verde Solutions, LLC in November of 2024 to design, engineer, and build the installation as well as coordinate receipt of local state and federal incentives for the work

-Altogether, the solar field will supply 110% of the headquarters building’s energy needs, meaning that the remaining 10% can be fed back into the grid.
-Combined with savings of nearly $60,000 in electricity costs every year, the solar installation will pay for itself in just over five years.
+Altogether, the solar field will supply 110% of the headquarters building’s energy needs.
+Any excess energy generated can be fed back into the grid and the District will receive compensation for up to a maximum of 10% over the prior year’s energy consumption for the facility.
+Combined with savings of nearly $60,000 in electricity costs every year and various incentives, the solar installation will pay for itself in just over five years.
 Each panel is covered under a 30-year warranty.

 Status